jmago17/matterbridge-loxone/README.md

 [![power by](https://img.shields.io/badge/powered%20by-node--lox--ws--api-blue)](https://www.npmjs.com/package/node-lox-ws-api)

 A [matterbridge](https://github.com/Luligu/matterbridge) plugin allowing connecting Loxone devices to Matter.
+The plugin was mostly tested against Apple Home but should work wirh any Matter-compatible ecosystems.

 As the plugin uses Loxone websocket connection, it can be used with all generations of Loxone Miniserver, including Gen.1.